 - Do not overbake these cookies, as they firm up while they are cooling.

-- To store: Cookies will keep well at room temperature, in a sealed container, for up to 1 week.
+- To store: Coconut flour cookies will keep well at room temperature, in a sealed container, for up to 1 week.
 Store the cookies in the refrigerator if you’d like them to keep longer.

-- To freeze: Place the cookies in a ziplock bag and store them in the freezer for up to 6 months.
+- To freeze: Place leftover cookies in a ziplock bag and store them in the freezer for up to 6 months.

 More coconut flour recipes to try

 - Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper.

 - In a large mixing bowl, combine your dry ingredients and mix until combined.
 Add the wet ingredients and mix until incorporated.
 Fold through the chocolate chips.

 - Using your hands, form 12 small balls of dough and place on the lined sheet.
 Press each ball into a cookie shape and bake for 10-12 minutes, or until the edges looks slightly golden.